The Dao of Delivery

 This pattern isn’t unique to me.
 Engineering leaders fail a lot.
 Sixty percent of new managers fail within 24 months, and in engineering specifically, about half eventually return to individual contributor roles (First Round Review, 2021; Arruda, 2023).
 Those failure statistics only capture the obvious collapses.
 They miss the soft failures that are more insidious and painful: managers who are just effective enough to keep their jobs but not effective enough to deliver reliably.
 The causes aren’t technical.
 They are failures in planning, people management, and adapting to the reality of a messy system composed of people (Pinto and Mantel, 1990; Herz and Krezdorn, 2022).

 Most of us who struggle with delivery aren’t incompetent.
 We optimize for the wrong things.
-Process gets most of our attention, while the real drivers of delivery are ignored.
-Reliable delivery depends on shifting factors like stakeholder relationships, team dynamics, technical debt, communication patterns, resource allocation, and timing.
-Their importance changes constantly with context, and learning to read those shifts is brutally hard.
+Process gets most of our attention while the real drivers of delivery are ignored: stakeholder relationships, team dynamics, organizational momentum.
+Their importance shifts constantly, and learning to read those shifts is brutally hard.

 It’s natural to reach for methodology fixes.
 They feel concrete, safe, and measurable.
 A new framework gives us steps to follow and creates the impression of progress.
 I’ve reached for them myself more times than I can count.
 But delivery challenges almost never live there.
-They are system problems, which means the real work is learning how to read the shifting variables and recalibrate, over and over again.
+They are system problems, which means the real work is learning how to read the shifting variables and recalibrate.

 This is why I focus on developing judgment rather than providing another methodology.

 This book is called The Dao of Delivery, not The Laws of Delivery, because leadership inside organizations is never fixed.
 It’s a living system, always shifting.
-The Dao represents a way, a living path that adapts to what’s in front of you.
 There are no universal laws.
-At best, there are lenses, ways of seeing, that help you decide what matters most right now and how to act with balance and proportion.
+At best, there are lenses that help you decide what matters most right now.

 Nothing here works 100% of the time, in every context, for every organization.
 Many books promise a magic bullet.
 They describe a process or framework that once fueled a company’s success, then hold it up as cure-all.
 But those were snapshots of a moment at that company, with that leadership, and that culture, at that time.
 Some of those ideas may serve you well, and if they do, use them.
 But you shouldn’t expect them to, because leadership is fundamentally dynamic.